Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution

 The most common ordering in QFT is not Weyl quantization, but Wick quantization, which assigns to regular monomials the so called \textit{normal order} prescription.
 This prescription is designed to quantize regular monomials into normal ordered products of creation and annihilation operators that guarantees null vacuum expectation values.

 In order to find an explicit expression for this operation we introduce the Wick operator $\mathcal{W}_{\frac{\Delta}{2}}$ for general functionals.
 Its action on a monomial must re-order the terms to write the resulting expression in normal ordered.
-From the properties of Skorokhod integrals \cite{alonso2023}, acting on the constant function 1, it is straightforward to obtain the expression of this operator as
+From the properties of Skorokhod integrals \cite{alonsoGeometricFlavours2023}, acting on the constant function 1, it is straightforward to obtain the expression of this operator as

-Notice that we use the same symbol as for the case of the Wiener Ito chaos decomposition in \cite{alonso2023}, since it is the action of these operator on the suitable pair of fields what produces the suitable polynomials.
+Notice that we use the same symbol as for the case of the Wiener Ito chaos decomposition in \cite{alonsoGeometricFlavours2023}, since it is the action of these operator on the suitable pair of fields what produces the suitable polynomials.
+For the real case this operator is introduced in \cite{cartierFunctionalIntegration2006}.
 As an operator, it is invertible and

 Wick quantization is defined from Weyl quantization as $\mathcal{Q}_{Wick}=\mathcal{Q}_{Weyl}\circ \mathcal{W}_{\frac{\Delta}{2}}$.
 We won't cover this case in full detail, the results of the previous section can be related to this case just by studying the properties of $\mathcal{W}_{\frac{\Delta}{2}}$.
 Our main interest in this section will be to find a correct star product $\star_{w}$ to find a representation of the Wick relations.
 Writing $\mathcal{Q}_{Weyl}$ in an integral kernel representation